dokester/BayesicFitting/BayesicFitting/documentation/glossary.md

 + **Weight**<br>
 A vector of the same shape as the dependent variable representing the weights of the individual datapoints.
 Weights by nature are non-negative. <br>
-Weights are defined such that a point with weight W is equivalent to having W times that same point.<br>
+Weights are defined such that a point with weight, w, is equivalent to having that same point w times .<br>
 Size = N.

 <a name="model"></a>
 + **Model**<br>
 The mathematical relationship which is supposed to be present between the independent and the dependent variables.
+The relationship mostly contains one or more unknown values, called parameters.
-The fitting process is a search for those model parameters that differences between the modelled data and the measured data are minimized.
+The fitting process is a search for those model parameters that minimize the differences between the modelled data and the measured data.

 <a name="param"></a>
 + **Parameter**<br>